mahanly89mly-boop/Heart-Attack-risk-predictor/README.md

-# Heart Disease Risk Prediction API
+# Heart Disease Risk Prediction

 A production-style machine learning service that estimates a patient's probability of heart disease from 25 clinical and lifestyle features,